Big Brother's Watching

 "Sgt.
 Finn, surely you remember where she lived.
 Does anything really stay dead there?
 It appears; her friends did a spell and brought her back tonight."

 "What!
-But how would you know that?
+But how could you know that?
 The Initiative no longer functions in Sunnydale."

 "All the equipment wasn't removed.
 We kept an eye on things, just in case.
 I have to admit, I'm intrigued with your friend."

-The man, behind the desk, looked at Riley with eyes so dark they looked black.
+The man, behind the desk, looked at Riley with eyes so dark they appeared black.
 They seemed to look right into his mind.
-Riley found himself talking without meaning to, whether it was his training or the man.
-He ended up telling almost everything he knew about Buffy.
+Riley started talking without meaning to, whether it was his training or the man.
+He ended up telling Gibbons almost everything he knew about Buffy.
 Almost, he left out what he knew about Dawn and her history with Angel.
 He wouldn't or couldn't bring himself to talk about Buffy's two greatest loves.
 It wasn't much but he felt he had protected her somewhat.